How to Hit a Driver: Secrets for Maxing Distance

 • Ball Position: Position the ball forward in your stance, just inside your lead foot, to encourage an upward strike and align with an in-to-out swing path.

 • Stance Width: A wider stance (about shoulder-width apart) gives you balance and stability to unleash more power.
+This solid foundation helps you stay grounded while generating force through your swing.

 • Feet Position: Flare your front foot slightly open for better hip rotation, and keep your back foot perpendicular or slightly open for stability.
+This setup promotes fluid movement through impact, ensuring consistency in your swing.

 • Pressure Distribution: At address, favor your back foot (55-60%) to promote an upward strike.
+This subtle weight shift encourages the desired launch angle and improves contact with the ball.

 • Alignment: Align your feet, hips, and shoulders slightly right of the target line to promote an in-to-out swing path and encourage a draw spin.
+Proper alignment is key to shaping your shot and hitting your target.

 • Ball Position: Place the ball off the inside of your front foot for a sweeping motion and upward strike.
+This helps you catch the ball at the right moment in your swing, ensuring optimal distance and trajectory.

 Body Movement